taylorsomers/haiku/README.md

 ## Known Bugs

-  * No known bugs at this time.
+  * Apart from being unfinished at this time and lacking functionality to do more thorough analysis than counting standard vowels in inputted lines of poetry, no known bugs.
 If any are discovered, please feel free to reach out and let me know.
 If you would like to contribute any fixes or improvements, please do!

 ### Contributors

   * Taylor Somers
-  * [Other Contributor(s): Anyone who contributed at least %5 of the total product.]
+  * Chris Yoon

 ### License

 This website is licensed under the GNU General Public License GPLv3.
-(C) 2020 Taylor Somers.
+(C) 2020 Taylor Somers, Chris Yoon.
 All rights reserved.